Door-To-Door Sales and Telemarketers That Target Seniors

 Know Your Rights

 Under Minnesota’s Personal Solicitation of Sales Act, salespeople who make "cold calls" at the doorsteps of Minnesota residents must clearly and expressly disclose: (1) their name, (2) the name of the business they represent, (3) the goods or services they wish to sell, and (4) that they wish to sell those goods.
 The salespeople must disclose this information, and also show you identification with their name and the name of the business represented—before asking you any questions or making any other statements.
-In addition, under Minnesota’s Right to Cancel law, you only have three days to cancel door-to-door sales involving personal goods or services.
-If you bought something from a door-to-door salespeople and have second thoughts, act immediately to cancel the contract.
-If you don’t cancel within three days, you may be locked into a costly and unwanted purchase.
+In addition, under Minnesota’s Right to Cancel law, you only have three business days to cancel door-to-door sales involving personal goods, services or improvements to real property.
+If you bought something from a door-to-door salesperson and have second thoughts, act immediately to cancel the contract.
+If you don’t cancel within three business days, you may be locked into a costly and unwanted purchase.

 Read the Fine Print